BlackCat1606/sch-Conquer/README.md

 The server contains the `DotsGame` object that app will receive these interactions from both the current player, as well as remotely from the player running the client instance of the app.

 Whenever interactions are made by either player, `doMove(interaction)` in `DotsGame` on the server will be called with the corresponding interactions made.
+This object will process the interaction,  call the appropriate callbacks on the same device, and update the client accordingly.

 #### Client

+The client acts simply as a slave and merely sends touches from the player to there server, and updates the screen according to the received messages.

 #### Message Sending